Python module tngri functions

 tngri.list_files()

-Lists files at the specified path.
+Lists files at the specified path. |

-Lists files uploaded to Tengri at the specified path.
+Outputs a list of files uploaded to Tengri at the specified path.

-The file list displays:
+The list of files displays:

-• File name and path
+File name and path

-• File size
+File size

-This function is useful for viewing all files in the given folder and deleting unnecessary ones.
+| The function is convenient to use to view all files in a given directory and deleting unnecessary ones. |

 See example